isabella232/netappfiles-go-dual-protocol-sdk-sample/README.md

     cd $GOPATH/src
     mkdir -p ./github.com/Azure-Samples
     ```
-2. Clone it locally
+2. Clone the sample locally:
     ```bash
     cd github.com/Azure-Samples
     git clone https://github.com/Azure-Samples/netappfiles-go-dual-protocol-sdk-sample.git
     ```
-3. Change folder to **netappfiles-go-dual-protocol-sdk-sample/netappfiles-go-dual-protocol-sdk-sample**
+3. Change folder to **netappfiles-go-dual-protocol-sdk-sample/netappfiles-go-dual-protocol-sdk-sample**:
     ```bash
     cd netappfiles-go-dual-protocol-sdk-sample/netappfiles-go-dual-protocol-sdk-sample
     ```
-4. Make sure you have the `azureauth.json` and its environment variable with the path to it defined (as previously described at [prerequisites](#Prerequisites))
+4. Make sure you have the `azureauth.json` and its environment variable with the path to it defined (as previously described at [prerequisites](#Prerequisites)).
-6. Edit file **example.go** `var()` block and change the variables contents as appropriate (names are self-explanatory).
+6. Edit the **example.go** `var()` file lock and change the variables contents as appropriate (names are self-explanatory).
-7. Run the sample
+7. Run the sample:
     ```bash
     go run .
     ```